WakiMak/trentent.github.io-forked/_posts/2017-05-01-citrix-storefront-pass-uri-parameters-to-an-application.md

 </pre>

   <p>
-    And that&#8217;s it. Â We are able to accomplish this with a Powershell script, and two customization files. Â I think this has a better chance of &#8216;working&#8217; across Storefront versions then the SDK attempt I did earlier, or creating my own custom Storefront front end.
+    And that's it. Â We are able to accomplish this with a Powershell script, and two customization files. Â I think this has a better chance of 'working' across Storefront versions then the SDK attempt I did earlier, or creating my own custom Storefront front end.
   </p>

   <!-- AddThis Advanced Settings generic via filter on the_content -->